Reading and Phonics

 At Halfway Houses Primary School we aim to create a stimulating literacy environment in which children are actively encouraged to enjoy books, and are motivated to want to read independently from an early age.
 We believe that pupils should be taught to read effectively for different purposes, acquire key phonics skills and understand the rules governing the structure of language.
 We also believe that reading for pleasure is imperative if a lifelong love of reading is to be gained.

-Reading is initially taught alongside ‘Letters and Sounds’.
+Early reading is initially taught through the Monster Phonics programme.
 This promotes the teaching of synthetic phonics to aid the teaching and learning of reading.
 As part of this scheme the children will be taught to:

-• discriminate between different sounds in real and pseudo words;
+• discriminate between different sounds using colour coded representations

 • learn the letters and letter combinations most commonly used to spell sounds;